Aferencz1987/Aferencz1987/README.md

 # Hi there, I'm Alex Ferencz (she/her) 👋

-I am a very progressive veteran at the beginning of my career in backend development.
+I am a very progressive veteran chugging along in my career development.
 I'm looking to make small changes with ripple effects in tech.
 I enjoy working a part of a team with a good mission.
+I have an eye towards accessibility and making sure tech is useful for all.

 ## Connect With Me